laruence/yaconf/README.md

 ##### NOTICE

-If you frequently update your config file online, Linux's Copy-On-Write will Copy new memory for each workr process, So please
-Do not set your ```pm.max_requests = 0```
+If you frequently update your config file online, Linux's Copy-On-Write will COPY new memory for each worker process, So please DO NOT SET YOUR ```pm.max_requests = 0```